 Some Easy Steps to Help Sustain Learning

 Here are some tips for sustainability that will help make the process less cumbersome:

-3. Break up your rollout strategy.
 Instead of knocking out the training all at once, consider rolling out the courses in phases.
 This will provide an opportunity for participants to practice and refine their behavior from the first phase and bring any lingering questions or challenges into the second phase where they will continue to build their skills.

-4. Incorporate training concepts into your systems and culture.
 Companies large and small need to integrate the most important aspects of the training into their processes and systems.
 Leaders need to be asking, "How can we weave these concepts into our culture?"
 This requires both action and a shift in mindset.
 This could include integrating the training language into your meetings and conversations, as well as adjusting how your organization functions day-to-day in order to encompass the concepts and philosophies of the training.

 Fortunately, reinforcing training doesn't have to be a daunting monster to take on.
 Use the tips and approaches here and begin having the conversations around accountability, culture, and logistics to get clear before moving forward.
 With a sustainability plan in place, training can lead to big results for your organization.

 For more on results and measuring return, check out our whitepaper 3 Pillars of Leadership Development and Training: How to Build a Foundation for Measurable Results for more insight.